gxxcastillo/annualreport-2011/readme.md

 ## Templating

-[Hogan](http://twitter.github.com/hogan.js/) Hogan is logic-less templating language.
+[Hogan](http://twitter.github.com/hogan.js/) is logic-less templating language.
 Think of it as Mustache + pre-rendering.
 We use it on the server & the client.

-## Client side
+## Filing bugs

-A good place to start is by looking at "/public/js/main.js".
-This is our client side "bootstrap" and where you will find references to our client side libraries.
+* Please file bugs in redmine, under the ["annual report 2011" project](https://bugs.kiva.org/issues/21348)

 ## More documentation
 // link to page on using backbone on the wiki